-Inland is common to find indigenous plans and animal species, such as the nocturnal Philippine mouse-deer.
+Inland is common to find indigenous plants and animal species, such as the nocturnal Philippine mouse-deer.
 The Cape Melville lighthouse in Balabac is one of the oldest in the country, built-in 1892.

 You can find the Molbog people here, they lived here since the classical era before Spanish colonization.
-One of their culture characteristics is the strong connection with the natural world.
+One of their cultural characteristics is a strong connection with the natural world.

 Some of the best things to do in Balabac includes exploring the surrounding little islands.
 Be prepared to walk alone in Onuk, Candaraman, Patawan, Patongong or Canabungan islands